boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 #### Formatting data

 You can format the data displayed in the chart by using the Format option.
-For more details, refer to the[measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+For more details, refer to the [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ![Format option](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/format-option.png)